SanthoshS0305/GDDC-Game-Jam-25/Script.md

 **Mirabelle**: What's that noise? *Sigh* I suppose there's someone downstairs?
 Surely not Colin.
 I should check it out, but I need to be prepared.

 *Exclamation mark over the cabinet.
 Player goes and interacts with the cabinet.
 Hovering prompt (I'm going to assume keybind is `F`).
-The watch, mask, hat, and scarf are already there.*
+The watch, mask, hat, and glasses are already there.*

-**Mirabelle**: Are those...
-Are those Colin's glasses?
-God, what happened to him?
-Colin, my love, what happened?
-Where have you gone?
-Why have you been away so long?
-What happened to you?
+**Mirabelle**: It's the scarf that Colin gave me for my birthday.
+He knows I get cold in the winters.
+He was so thoughtful... yet he was still taken away from me.

-Narration: *Memento Found: Colin's Broken Glasses.*
+**Narration**: *Memento Found: Mirabelle's Warm Scarf.*

 **Mirabelle**: I guess I don't have a choice but to look.